Meet our Honorees

 Meet our Advocates for Adults with Autism

-Jodi is an 18 year old student at The New School’s Mannes College of Music Preparatory Division in New York City and the Newmark High School in New Jersey.
+Jodi is an 18 year recent graduate from The New School’s Mannes College of Music Preparatory Division in New York City and the Newmark High School in New Jersey.
 She studies composition, conducting, piano, voice, and music theory.
 At age 10, Jodi was accepted into the Mannes composition honors.
 She also studies jazz piano, guitar and songwriting.

 In 2010, at the age of 9, she wrote and performed a song “Heroes of Autism” for Toys R Us to be used in conjunction with a fundraiser for Autism Speaks.
 This campaign raised over $3,000,000.